KentaGoto/perl-Mail-template/README.md

 # perl-Mail-template

-Mail template code for Perl.
+This is a simple email template code for Perl.

 ## License
 MIT